Listen to this:

 Sales happen when products get sold.
-Sales which are done under credit period are not liked by the Investors.
-For example Telecom companies and Healthcare sector generally has cash sales.
+Sales that are done under the credit period are not liked by the Investors.
+For example, Telecom companies and the Healthcare sector generally have cash sales.
 Sales under capital goods companies and Cement companies are mostly done in credit.
 This means that the sales are done first and the money is received later.
 The credit period differs from sector to sector.

-The company and investors both prosper when the credit period is low and the cash flow and liquidity of the company is robust.
-If the credit period is high then the cash gets stuck and thus hampers working capital requirement of the company.
+The company and investors both prosper when the credit period is low and the cash flow and liquidity of the company are robust.
+If the credit period is high then the cash gets stuck and thus hampers the working capital requirement of the company.

 Operating Income is again another kind of Revenue.
-This is a revenue which is generated by selling the by product of the main product manufactured by any business.
-For example the car making Industry can have many scraps like metal, rubbers, bearings etc which are left over while making a finished product like car.
-Now these can be sold and recycled by the respective companies for a new product manufacture.
-Thus the companies which sell these scraps while making a finished product generates some Income out of it.
+This is revenue that is generated by selling the by-product of the main product manufactured by any business.
+For example, the car-making industry can have many scraps like metal, rubbers, bearings, etc which are leftover while making a finished product like a car.
+Now, these can be sold and recycled by the respective companies for new product manufacture.
+Thus the companies which sell these scraps while making a finished product generate some Income out of it.
 Thus this business income is known as Operating Business Income.

 Now we also have another component under our Income statement known as other income.
-This Income is also included under Total Income or Total revenue but this does not constitute business Income.
-Other Income is generally incomes which are not related to the main business.
-For example if a company has any warehouse or office or godown and it receives rent from it as Income then it is included under other business income as its main business can be manufacturing paints.
+This Income is also included under Total Income or Total revenue but this does not constitute business income.
+Other Income is generally income which is not related to the main business.
+For example, if a company has any warehouse or office or godown and it receives rent from it as Income then it is included under other business income as its main business can be manufacturing paints.

-Another Income included under Income statement is the Exceptional Income or an Exceptional loss.
+Another Income included under the Income statement is the Exceptional Income or an Exceptional loss.
 It’s not included under the Total Income or the Total Revenue.
-This kind of Income or loss is only a one time affair.
+This kind of Income or loss is only a one-time affair.
 These are generally unusual incomes or losses and are generally not repetitive in nature.

-It can be costs of discontinued operations, legal settlements, and one-time disposal of assets or one-time restructuring etc. These are sometimes natural disasters also and are sometime human decisions.
-Thus all of these exceptional business income or losses are generally accounted for before the treatment of any Profit or Loss.
+It can be costs of discontinued operations, legal settlements, and one-time disposal of assets or one-time restructuring, etc. These are sometimes natural disasters also and are sometimes human decisions.
+Thus all of this exceptional business income or losses are generally accounted for before the treatment of any Profit or Loss.

 Rise in Revenue and Operating income is seen as a positive sign in any company whereas continuous growth in other Income or Exceptional Income is taken with a pinch of salt.

-Sales, Operating Income and other Income affects a company’s Topline whereas Exceptional Income or loss impacts its bottomline.
+Sales, Operating Income, and other Income affect a company’s Topline whereas Exceptional Income or loss impacts its bottom line.